spontit/spontit-api-python-wrapper/README.md

     <img src="https://github.com/joshwolff1/spontit_api/raw/master/images/topic_push.png" />
 </p>

 Above we see a push notification to a channel (separate from the main channel).
 Josh owns this channel, but as you can see, it looks like its own account.
 "Dem 2020 Polls" is the display name, the non-bold text is the call to action, and the image is the image set for the channel.
 Currently, we only support setting images for sub-channels on the iOS app.
-To set an image, go to the "Create", select the desired channel, and click the camera icon.
+To set an image, go to the "Create" tab, select the desired channel, and click the camera icon.

 ### Limitations